farooqsmasher/beerapp_rest/README.md

 # future implementation
-Security can be achived by using tokens or implementing Spring auth2 conversion of Dto to Entity vice versa can be implemented based on requiremented
+Security can be achived by using tokens or implementing Spring auth2 conversion of Dto to Entity vice versa can be implemented based on requirements

 # front-end
 -** Angularjs**:(https://angularjs.org/)